 Unfortunately, many pedestrian accidents are the direct result of someone

 else's negligent actions.
-If, for example, a driver had decided to
+If, for example, a driver had decided to make

-would be an act of
+be an act of

 This is also true of any instance in which a driver has decided to get